soerenschneider/2a-demos/README.md

 ## Demo 7: Test new clusterTemplate as 2A Admin, then approve them in separate Namespace

-## Demo 8: Use newwly approved Namespace in separate Namespace
+## Demo 8: Use newly approved Namespace in separate Namespace

 ## Demo 9: Approve ServiceTemplate in separate Namespace